Finnish euro coins

-Finnish euro coins (Finnish: Suomalaiset eurokolikot) feature three designs.
+Finnish euro coins (Finnish: Suomalaiset eurokolikot) (Swedish: Finska euromynt) feature three designs.
 Heikki Häiväoja provided the design for the 1 cent – 50 cent coins, Pertti Mäkinen provided the design for the 1 euro coin, and Raimo Heino provided the design for the 2 euro coin, which shows cloudberry, the golden berry of northern Finland.
 All designs feature the 12 stars of the EU and the year of imprint.

 Finnish euro design

 For images of the common side and a detailed description of the coins, see euro coins.

-In Finland, the euro was introduced in 2002.
-However, the first sets of coins were minted, as preparation, in 1999.
-Hence the first euro coins of Finland have minted the year 1999 instead of 2002.
+The first sets of euro coins were minted in 1999 and the euro was put into circulation in the eurozone in 2002.
+Like Belgium, France, the Netherlands and Spain, the first euro coins of Finland are marked 1999, not 2002.

 Finnish euro coins dated 1999–2006 carry the mint mark M which is the initial of the mint master at the Mint of Finland, Raimo Makkonen.

 Amendments

 In December 2006, the Bank of Finland announced the following:

 "The national sides of euro coins will be amended so that each issuing Member State will add its name or abbreviation (FI for Finland) on the coins.
 On Finnish coins the first letter of the Mint of Finland’s President and CEO (M for Raimo Makkonen) will also be replaced with the Mint’s logo.
 Amendments to the national sides affect all denominations of euro coins.

 "Each euro area Member State will decide on the schedule for the introduction of their new coins.
 In Finland the new coins will be put into circulation in January 2007.
 The current coins will remain valid, and coins in stock will be put into circulation as necessary.
 This way coins with the new designs will mix with the current coins in circulation."

 Finland was the first state in the EMU (European Monetary Union) to implement these changes.